+\begin{itemize} \item In the firm constraints setting, we establish the continuity of the swing value function with respect to cumulative volume.
+To the best of our knowledge, this result has not been demonstrated previously.
+This result is necessary, if not indispensable, to circumvent the \emph{uniform convergence issue} mentioned above in the introduction. \item For the best of our knowledge, in the swing pricing literature, this paper is the first to analyze theoretical evidence of linear regression (à la Longstaff-Schwartz) practically used in \cite{BarreraEsteve2006NumericalMF}.
+We additionally analyze a neural network based alternative.
+Practical evidence of this alternative will be provided in a forthcoming paper. \end{itemize}

-\subsection{Organization of the paper}
+\subsubsection{Organization of the paper}

 Section \ref{swing_gen}. provides general background on swing contracts.
-We thoroughly discuss its pricing and show one of the main results concerning the continuity of the swing value function.
+We thoroughly discuss his pricing and prove one of the main results of this paper concerning the continuity of the swing value function with respect to the cumulative consumption.
 Section \ref{continuation_approx}.
-We describe how to approximate the swing value function using either least squares regression or neural networks and fix notations and assumptions that will be used in the sequel.
+We describe the methodology to approximate the swing value function using either linear regression or neural networks and fix notations and assumptions that will be used in the sequel.
 Section \ref{cvg_analysis}.
-We state the main convergence results of this paper as well as some other technical results concerning some concentration inequalities.
+We state the main convergence results of this paper as well as some other technical results concerning some deviation inequalities.